Perth may be one of Scotland’s smaller cities, but that doesn’t mean it’s short on things to do!

 The Hermitage is one of our favourite stops whenever we’re travelling through Perthshire.
 Located just near Dunkeld, it’s an easy walk through the towering forest to a small folly called Ossian’s Hall, where you can view the cascading Black Linn Falls.

-Whether you’re looking for day trips from Perth with kids or you’re staying in the area on a holiday, there’s plenty of things to add to your Perth itinerary!
+Whether you’re looking for day trips from Perth with kids or you’re staying in the area on a holiday, there are plenty of things to add to your Perth itinerary!

 Want more Scotland for families content?
 Check out these posts: